ChainSafe/game-docs-v2/docs/v2.6/3_metamask.md

 ## WebGL Builds

 MetaMask uses a custom WebGL template to display your game in your browser.
 It should be selected by default but if you run into issues you can navigate to File → Build Settings → Player Settings.
-In player settings, set your resolution to the MetaMask WebGL template.
+In player settings, set your resolution to the Web3.Unity template.

 ![](assets/wallets/metamask/metamask-project-settings.png)